Zer0SuperNova/MikaForge/README.md

 Pull requests welcome.
 Keep code clean and document what you're doing.

 ## A friendly note
 Thanks for using MikaForge!
-I built this to make CurseForge more fun and flexible for everyone.
-I'm just one person working on this in my spare time, so please be patient if updates are a bit slow or bugs stick around for a while.
-If you find issues or have cool ideas, hit me up!
-I'd love to hear what you think.
+We built this to make CurseForge more fun and flexible for everyone.
+There are just two of us working on this in our spare time, so please be patient if updates are a bit slow or bugs stick around for a while.
+If you find issues or have cool ideas, let us know!
+We'd love to hear what you think.
 Have fun making plugins!

 ## License